Bootstrapping Fisher Market Equilibrium and First-Price Pacing Equilibrium: Experiments

 The estimator requires an initial consistent estimate of the Hessian matrix, which is implemented with finite difference in \cref{eq:def_Gb_H} with differencing stepsize $\eps = t ^{-0.4}$.
 The estimator also requires a bootstrap stepsize $\eps_t = t^{-d}$.
 We try $d$ over the grid $\{ 0.4, 0.3, 0.2, 0.1, 0.05 \}$.

 An experiment has parameters $(t,n, d, \alpha)$.
 Here $t \in \{ 100, 300, 500 \}$ is the number of items and $n \in \{ 10, 20, 30, 50 \}$ the number of advertisers.
 Parameter $d$ is the exponent of the bootstrap stepsize, and $\alpha \in \{0.1, 0.3, 0.5 \}$ is the proportion of advertisers that are not budget-constrained (i.e., $\beta = 1$).
 To control $\alpha$ in the experiments, we select budgets as follows.
 Give infinite budgets to the first $\lfloor \alpha n \rfloor $ advertisers.
 Initialize the rest of the advertisers' budgets randomly, and keep decreasing their budgets until their \pmrs are strictly less than 1.
-In a simulation of the experiment $(t,n, d, \alpha)$, we first compute the \pmr in the limit market using dual averaging \citep{xiao2010dual,gao2021online,liao2022dualaveraging}.
-Then we sample one FPPE by drawing values from the limit value distribution.
+For the experiment $(t,n, d, \alpha)$, we first compute the \pmr in the limit market using dual averaging \citep{xiao2010dual,gao2021online,liao2022dualaveraging}.
+In one simulation of the experiment $(t,n, d, \alpha)$, we sample one FPPE by drawing values from the limit value distribution.
 Now given one FPPE, we generate bootstrapped \pmrs $\{ \beta^{b,1}, \dots, \beta^{b,B}\}$ by \cref{eq:adboot_fppe}.
 We calculate the set of sums $S =\{ s^{b,1},\dots, s^{b,B}\}$ where $s^{b,1} = \sumi \beta^{b,1}_i$ and so on.
 To obtain a confidence interval with nominal coverage $95\%$, we let $\ell, u$ be the 2.5\% and 97.5\% percentiles of $S$.
 We report the coverage rate and the width of $[\ell, u]$ in \cref{tbl:bsipinyou}.
 We perform $B = 100$ bootstrap replications in each simulation.
-The reported coverage rate for an experiment with parameters $ (t,n, d, \alpha)$ is averaged over 100 experiments.
+The reported coverage rate for an experiment with parameters $ (t,n, d, \alpha)$ is averaged over 100 simulations.